Sign-ups for Salvation Army giveaway held beginning next week

-The toy distribution will be held from 9 a.m. to 4 p.m. on Wednesday, Dec.
-11.

-The organization launches its annual bell-ringing, red-kettle campaign on Wednesday, Nov.
+The organization also will launch its annual bell-ringing, red-kettle campaign on Wednesday, Nov.
 13.

 Funds raised benefit families in need, children’s programs, the homeless and seniors.